guibueno/guibueno.github.io/_rationale/principles.markdown

 * Scaffold learners to use the **LanguageBug** appropriately.
 * Make language learners aware of their own learning processes.
-* Raise questions on widely accepted myths in language learning.
+* Question widely accepted assumptions in language learning.

 ### Example: **Speak Fast**